Irishbecky91/TheWaggingTailor/README.md

             </li>
             <li><strong>Sort By Selector</strong> - This selector allows the user to order the products displayed by name, rating, price and category in both ascending and descending orders.
             </li>
             <li><strong>Product Cards</strong> - The product cards display the products listed on the site.
-The information show on each card is the products image, name, price, category and rating.
+The information shown on each card is the product's image, name, price, category and rating.
 There is a single card for each product.
             </li>
         </ul>
     </dd>
     <dt><a href="#" target="_blank" alt="Product Info Page">Product Info Page</a></dt>
-    <dd>This page will render the information for the chosen product and allow the user to select a size and add theitem to the shopping bag:
+    <dd>This page will render the information for the chosen product and allow the user to select a size and add the item to the shopping bag:
         <ul>
-            <li><strong>Product Details</strong> - The product details change for each individual product.
+            <li><strong>Product Details</strong> - The product details change for each product.
 This would include the product image, name, description, price, rating and category.
             </li>
-            <li><strong>Size Selector</strong> - The size selector can be used to select the specific size the user wishs to purchase, eg. Dog XS (Teacup Chihuahua) or Cat XL (Maine Coon)
+            <li><strong>Size Selector</strong> - The size selector can be used to select the specific size the user wishes to purchase, eg. Dog XS (Teacup Chihuahua) or Cat XL (Maine Coon)
             </li>
-            <li><strong>Add to Bag Button</strong> - When the user has selected their chosen size, they would click the Add to Bag Button to add the desired product and size to their shopping bag for purchasing.
+            <li><strong>Add to Bag Button</strong> - When the user has selected their chosen size, they would click the Add to Bag button to add the desired product and size to their shopping bag for purchasing.
             </li>
             <li><strong>Comments Section</strong> - Underneath the product information is a commenting feature where users can leave comments about the product.
 These comments can only be added by users who have an account.
             </li>